limbernie/limbernie.github.io/_posts/2019-04-06-vault-htb-walkthrough.md

 ### File Upload Bypass

 What we are seeing here is a classic file upload attack, specifically by discovering the whitelisted file extensions.
-To that end, I wrote a `bash` script with `curl` as the main driver and by supplying the script with a wordlist containing a large number of file extensions.
+To that end, I wrote a `bash` script with `curl` as the main driver and by supplying the script with a wordlist containing a large number of file extensions, I can determine which extensions are whitelisted.

 The wordlist is derived from `/etc/mime.types` like so.